Greevee/DashBoard/README.md

 ##Introduction
 This is a Net.ASP Webpage which allows Monitoring of a local PC.
-It is for ppl like me, the ones that love watching the hardwhile gaming.
+It is for ppl like me, the ones that love watching the hardware while gaming.
 If combined with a medium-large smartphone and a G910 (Logitech) the experience is awesome : )
-Included moduls will be:
+Planed Moduls:
 	-Hardware
 	-Teamspeak 3
 	-maybe Steam, nut sure about it yet

 ##Current available APIS
-There are some APIs that can be used indipendant from the frontend.
+There are some APIs that can be used indipendantly from the frontend.
 Apis that work for now:

 - api/hardwareinfo/